-Starting with a stroll along the first harbor, Agora, walk up the alleyways of the traditional town and feel the aura of prosperity, admiring the restored adobe-built stately homes along the way.
+Starting with a stroll along the first harbour, Agora, walk up the alleyways of the traditional town and feel the aura of prosperity, admiring the restored adobe-built stately homes along the way.
 In the Holy Temple of Agios Nikolaos, marvel at the two bell towers, the imposing dome and the masterpiece of a carved wood icon screen, while in the temple of Agia Paraskevi, the striking zodiac circle on the floor and the sundial in the courtyard are the undoubted highlights.
 Also well worth a visit are the old school buildings, now under preservation orders due to their historical and architectural importance.

-In the town park, you will see two ancient monuments, namely the Tomb of King Locros and the remnants of the walls of ancient Oianthi which used to stand there.
+In the town park, you will see two ancient monuments, namely the Tomb of King Locros and the remnants of the walls of ancient Oianthi, which used to stand there.

-Your acquaintance with Hirolakas, the second harbor, definitely includes a stop at the old Liotrivi (the olive oil press and workshop), whose balcony facing the sea exudes an island feel.
+Your acquaintance with Hirolakas, the second harbour, definitely includes a stop at the old Liotrivi (the olive oil press and workshop), whose balcony facing the sea exudes an island feel.
 Finally, a walk through the pine-strewn Pera Panta ends up at the evocative statue of a Galaxidian Woman waving her handkerchief towards the sea while holding her children in her arms.

 The Nautical and Ethnological Museum

 Archaeological artefacts, coins ranging from the 4th century to the modern Greek state, the biggest selection of 19th-century sailing boat paintings in Greece, nautical items including clocks, timers, instruments, tools, travel logs, sea charts and maps as well as the postage stamp collection, ‘Argonaftes’, are all among the exhibits of the museum, reflecting Galaxidi’s centuries-old history and maritime tradition.